Scripture Passage: Revelation 20:11-15

 Adrian Rogers says, “If you don’t meet Him as Savior, you will meet Him as Judge.”

 This passage also describes those who are called to the judgment:

 Not one sin has escaped God’s knowledge; every sin will be accounted for—secrets that have been repressed will be revealed.

 “And another book was opened, which is the Book of Life.
 And the dead were judged according to their works, by the things which were written in the books” (Revelation 20:12).

 Like any earthly courtroom, the evidence and the defense will be presented, and then the verdict will be handed down.
 And what waits at the end of a Christless life is a sure and severe eternity in Hell.

 But Romans 8:1 says, “There is therefore now no condemnation to those who are in Christ Jesus…”

 Adrian Rogers says, “I’m not going to stand before the great white throne, and I’ll tell you why: I settled out of court.
-I have given my heart to Jesus Christ and, on that cross, He took my sin and my judgement.”
+I have given my heart to Jesus Christ and, on that cross, He took my sin and my judgment.”

 Through the blood of Jesus, our sins can be buried in the grave of God’s forgetfulness, never to be brought up against us again.